HomeQueens Market ReportBriarwood

 Takeaway for Sellers

-Briarwood sees its strongest closing activity in January, April, and July — the months highlighted in orange above.
+Briarwood sees its strongest closing activity in January, April, July, and December — the months highlighted in orange above.
 These peaks indicate when buyer demand is highest and the most transactions close.

 Since the typical sale takes 3 months from listing to closing you should be listing approximately 3 months before these peak windows to position your home when competition among buyers is strongest.